A brief guide to making and transposing your email signature

 At any time, if you wish to change your email signature in Gmail, you can simply go to the Signature box in Settings, modify the text as needed or paste in a signature from an email generator, and click Save Changes at the bottom of the page.

-Most desktop email clients, such as Canary Mail and Newton, follow the same pattern, where you need to modify the signature in the Settings tab and save changes.
+Most desktop email clients, such as Canary Mail, follow the same pattern, where you need to modify the signature in the Settings tab and save changes.

 Gmail also gives you the option of keeping and using different email signatures for your Mac, your Gmail mobile app, and the mobile website.
 You can play around to see what suits you the most.